Thomas Ravenel Says ‘Southern Charm’ Was The ‘Worst Mistake’ Of His Life

 “Bravo and Kathryn will be at liberty to control the public narrative of this litigation and shape the story as it suits them, and my children will bear the shame of being fathered by a man the public believes is a monster, an abuser and a narcissist.”

-The former politician who served ten months in federal prison for cocaine possession with intent to distribute says that being the “star” of Southern Charm was the worst decision of his life.
+The former politician who served 10 months in federal prison for cocaine possession with intent to distribute says that being the “star” of Southern Charm was the worst decision of his life.
 He said it portrayed him as someone with extreme wealth and embarrassed his family.
 He added that being on the hit Bravo show has made him a target of people who want to gain some level of fame.

 “The worst mistake of my life was agreeing to be the star of the reality TV show Southern Charm.
 It amplified my past notoriety, showcased my wealth I accumulated through decades of hard work, and made me a walking target for men and women eager to get in front of the camera.”